microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

       -  Narrate the `text` field as-is, followed by every attachment rendered through `attachmentForScreenReader` middleware
    -  Note the `text` field is optional

-If `speak` field is present, the attachments will not be narrated, as stated in the [Bot Framework Activity spec](https://github.com/microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md#speak), excerpt:

-> (`speak` field) replaces speech synthesis for any content within the activity, including text, attachments, and summaries.

 ### Remove Markdown syntax from `text` field

 If the `speak` field is not present, we will use best-effort to convert Markdown text for screen reader: